 Before being elected to the City Council, Marilyn served on the Planning Board, Economic Development Commission, and Alameda Hospital Board of Directors.
-In 2000, she co-chaired the successful campaign to build Alameda's Main Library and renovate our two branch libraries.
-In 2002, she chaired the successful campaign to keep Alameda Hospital open.
+In 2000, she co-chaired the successful campaign to build Alameda's Main Library and renovate our two branch libraries, and in 2002, chaired the successful campaign to keep Alameda Hospital open.
 Marilyn has also volunteered in our schools and for Meals on Wheels.

 Marilyn grew up in Alameda, attended Edison Elementary and Lincoln Middle School and is a proud graduate of Alameda High.
 She earned a Bachelor of Science degree from UC Davis and worked as a Probation Officer in Plumas County before earning a Juris Doctor degree from Santa Clara University School of Law and practicing employment law and civil litigation.